 There isn’t a study that reports on the number of claims that have been avoided because of these things, but intuitively, you will have happier clients overall and a better outcome when an eventual claim occurs.

 The good news is: most perceptions of high-risk exposures are insurable.
 It just means you are going to have to work harder to find insurance, and yes, likely pay more premium and assume a higher deductible for several years.

-The experts at LiabilityPro Insurance Advisors specialize in hard-to-place firms.
+LiabilityPro works with hard to hard-to-place firms.
 Let us shop the marketplace of 'A-Rated' insurers and use our relationships to get you the best price and coverage for your law firm.
 Request an advisor or fill out our Smart Indication Form that uses logic jumping to save you time on questions that aren't relevant to you.

 Cindy Wiedman, founded Wiedman Insurance Services, LLC (LiabilityPro Insurance Advisors*) August 1, 2014.
 Cindy is a Registered Professional Liability Underwriter (RPLU) and has designed and administered professional liability insurance programs over a 35-year career working for various insurance administrators in the Midwest such as Shand Morahan & Company, Kirke Van Orsdel, Marsh and Lockton Affinity.

 *Currently working with investment advisory businesses domiciled in Iowa, Minnesota, Kansas, Illinois and Nebraska.